Positive Behaviour Support and Restrictive Practices Audit - Supported Living

 • Q23 | Unanswered

-Is feedback from tenants on their behavioural support plan included wherever possible?
+Is feedback from tenants included in their behaviour support plan and reviews wherever possible?

 Supporting Notes